Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Wilson-Cowan model for neural populations

-We focus primarily on motifs composed of three x/y populations, which already capture rich and nontrivial dynamical behavior.
-Generalization to $n$ coupled populations is presented in the \textit{Supplemental Material (SM)}.

-The Jacobian of this set of equations develops complex eigenvalues when three or more coupled units are considered, as detailed in Sec.\ref{Sec.non-norm}, allowing us one to account for more interesting transient and time-dependent behaviors such as noise-induced oscillations \cite{Fanelli2017}.
-The paper is organized as follows: in Section \ref{Sec.scaling} we analyze the steady state of Eq. \eqref{Eq.prima} for the cyclic and feedforward motifs; in Section \ref{Sec.non-norm} we perform linear analysis to gain insight on the features of the orbits around the stable fixed point; in Section \ref{Subs.Reactivity} we examine the reactivity properties and in Section \ref{Sec.stochastic} we relate them to the behavior of the stochastic system.
+The Jacobian of this system develops complex eigenvalues when three or more coupled units are considered, as detailed in Sec.~\ref{Sec.non-norm}, allowing us to account for interesting transient and time-dependent behaviors, such as noise-induced oscillations~\cite{Fanelli2017}.
+These $\epsilon$-dependent minimal motifs allow us to isolate how architectural directionality modifies bifurcation structure, eigenvector geometry, reactivity, and noise-driven dynamics, while keeping the local non-normal mechanism fixed.
+The rest of the paper is organized as follows: in Sec.~\ref{Sec.scaling} we analyze the steady state of Eq.~\eqref{Eq.prima} for the cyclic and feedforward motifs; in Sec.~\ref{Sec.non-norm} we perform a linear stability analysis to characterize the features of the orbits around the stable fixed point; in Sec.~\ref{Subs.Reactivity} we examine the reactivity properties; and in Sec.~\ref{Sec.stochastic} we relate these properties to the behavior of the stochastic system.